to-do-guru/to-do-guru-api/README.md

 ## memberDelete Mutation

-* Allows a household member to be deleted
+* Deletes a member of the household

 **Request**
 ```